opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 ----------------------------
  |setting_the_particles_source|

-The particles source is the area where the particles are generated.
-It can be defined in the Source page, by specifying its size and position, or a control image.
+The particles Source is the area where the particles are generated.
+It can be defined in the **Source** page, by specifying its size and position, or a control image.
 The way particles are generated, for example their birth rate, can be controlled as well.

 .. _source: